Your Home Sure Okay. Double Confirm!

-Tiq Home Insurance by Etiqa (HDB’s appointed fire insurer since 2009) is a newly launched home protection plan that offers assurance with flexible yet comprehensive coverage to homeowners and tenants.
+Tiq Home Insurance by Etiqa is the trusted home protection plan that offers assurance with flexible yet comprehensive coverage to homeowners and tenants.
 Beyond your building, you can choose to protect renovation, home contents and things you love, only paying for what you need and nothing more.
-Find out more now!
+Find out more!

 Information is accurate as at 22 July 2020.
 This policy is underwritten by Etiqa Insurance Pte.
 Ltd. (Company Reg.
 No. 201331905K).
 Protected up to specified limits by SDIC.